-In any incident of bullying, staff are aware of the following principles:
+7.6 In any incident of bullying, staff are aware of the following principles:

-- It is important that children who experience bullying can be heard (Article 12). - It is important to note that people react differently to bullying and it is often very difficult to tell if someone is upset or hurt. - If children feel upset, they are encouraged to speak to their teacher or a responsible adult at an appropriate time or put a note in the confidential worry box in each classroom. - It must be emphasised to the children that they should NEVER take the law into their own hands and should remember that physical aggression is not acceptable. - They should be reassured that the adult will try to sort out the problem as calmly as possible. - The most serious incidents are referred to the Head. - Parents would be requested to come and discuss matters. - The incident would be noted down and put into the child's personal file. - Pupils will be told always to report incidents of bullying.
+• It is important that children who experience bullying can be heard (Article 12).

+• It is important to note that people react differently to bullying and it is often very difficult to tell if someone is upset or hurt.

+• If children feel upset, they are encouraged to speak to their teacher or a responsible adult at an appropriate time or put a note in the confidential worry box in each classroom.

+• It must be emphasised to the children that they should NEVER take the law into their own hands and should remember that physical aggression is not acceptable.

+• They should be reassured that the adult will try to sort out the problem as calmly as possible.

+- The Head is to be made aware of any incidents of bullying or alleged bullying - Parents will be fully involved in the resolution action plan. - Any incidents are recorded on CPOMS. - Pupils will be told always to report incidents of bullying.

-Reporting and Recording
+7.7 Reporting and Recording

-- All incidents must be reported and recorded in full and the records kept in the central file. - Reports of bullying will be logged by the teachers on CPOMs - The incidents will be updated and the names of pupils and staff who are involved will be written out in full and not abbreviated.
-This record of bullying on CPOMs will enable patterns to be identified.
+- All incidents must be reported and recorded in full and the records kept on CPOMS - Reports of bullying will be logged by the teachers on CPOMS

-THE CURRICULUM: HOW WE PREVENT AND TACKLE BULLYING THROUGH OUR CURRICULUM (Article 29).
+8. THE CURRICULUM: HOW WE PREVENT AND TACKLE BULLYING THROUGH OUR CURRICULUM (Article 29).